 *October 19, 2021: Participant and co-facilitator in conversation organized by Living Room Light Exchange and Aggregate Space Gallery featuring Tempestt Hazel (Sixty Inches from Center) and Tracy Drake (Blackivists) on how artist-run organizations use their archives in their programming and how that type of content can help organizations in terms of growth.

-*My portrait was included in So Close Right Now, an online exhibition of new work by Los Angeles-based artist Ian Byers-Gamber featuring more than 100 portrait photographs created by the artist throughout the first six months of the COVID-19 pandemic.
+*My portrit was*My portrait was included in So Close Right Now, an online exhibition of new work by Los Angeles-based artist Ian Byers-Gamber featuring more than 100 portrait photographs created by the artist throughout the first six months of the COVID-19 pandemic.
 July 29 - October 23, 2021.
 Organized by The University Art Gallery at California State University, Dominguez Hills.

 *Publication, Where the Future Came From, Edited by Meg Duguid and Published by Soberscove Press, May 2020.
 Transcription of Keynote Conversation between Courtney Fink and Lynne Warren.
 Where the Future Came From focuses on the role of feminist artist-run activities in Chicago from the late 19th century to the present.